-A recent US-based study assessed the association between high fiber intake after colorectal cancer diagnosis and survival of patients.
+A recent US-based study assessed the association between high fiber intake after colorectal cancer diagnosis and the survival of patients.

 A recent prospective cohort study tested whether high consumption of fiber after diagnosis of colorectal cancer is associated with lower mortality.
-The study, published in the Journal of American Medical Association Oncology, included a total of 1,575 healthcare professionals with stage l, ll and lll colorectal cancer.
+The study, published in the Journal of American Medical Association Oncology, included a total of 1,575 healthcare professionals with stage l, ll, and lll colorectal cancer.

 Pre- and Post-Diagnosis of Fiber Intake and Patient Survival

 Statistical analysis showed a linear relationship between post-diagnostic fiber intake and colorectal cancer-specific mortality.
 The association between fiber intake and all-cause mortality was found to be statistically significant.